micahtilton/micahtilton.github.io/projects/mandelbrot.md

 ---

 ## Inspiration:
-I created this project because I love fractals and math.
-I have never programmed for the GPU so this was no easy task.
-By making this application, I was able to practice using Unity engine, C# programming and GPU programming with HLSL.
+I developed this project out of my passion for fractals and mathematics.
+It was my first experience programming for the GPU, which presented some challenges.
+Through this project, I gained valuable hands-on experience with the Unity engine, honed my C# programming skills, and learned about GPU programming using HLSL.

 ## Mandelbrot:
 ```c